 Missouri House loosens regulation of security deposits

-JEFFERSON CITY, Mo.
-(AP) _ The Missouri House has voted to allow landlords to keep security deposits in their business bank accounts instead of in separate trust accounts.
+JEFFERSON CITY, Mo. – The Missouri House has voted to allow landlords to keep security deposits in their business bank accounts instead of in separate trust accounts.

 The bill, approved Monday in a 101-43 vote, would let security deposits be mixed in with other funds.
 Currently, landlords must keep deposits in a separate trust account.